MatteoGabriele/heapsmash.com/README.md

 # Heapsmash (wip)

-Heapsmash is a privacy-focused, open-source Q&A platform inspired by Stack Overflow — but without the AI and open-source.
-Built for communities that want full control over their knowledge base.
+A privacy-focused, open-source Q&A platform inspired by Stack Overflow.

 ## 🔒 Why Heapsmash?